Sailing blogs to stoke your inspiration

 Animal lovers: Vet Tails

-Join Dr Sheddy and Captain Joel as they navigate the oceans and provide free veterinary care for animals from aboard SV Chuffed.
+Join Dr Sheddy and Captain Joel as they navigate the oceans and provide free veterinary care aboard SV Chuffed.
 In addition to their blog (where cute animal photos abound!) they have a Youtube sailing channel.

 Kids aboard: A Family Afloat